anzemur/api-seed/README.md

 For every request a log document is created in database with all of relavant information about request and its response.

 * ### Error handling
-Error handling middleware with different errors support.
+Error handling middleware.

 * ### Request body validation
 Request body validation middleware.

 * ### Analytics module
-Api analytics module -> usage, devices, requests browsing, response times...
+API analytics module -> usage, devices, requests browsing, response times...

 * ### Admin module
 Admin module allows user managment and some on the fly middleware managment via admin console or API.